sukovanej/effect-http/readme.md

 ### Grouping endpoints

-It is possible to group endpoints using the `Http.group` combinator.
+To create a new group of endpoints, use `Http.apiGroup("group name")`.
+This combinator initializes new `ApiGroup` object.
+You can pipe it with combinators like `Http.get`, `Http.post`, etc, as if were defining the `Api`.
+Api groups can be combined into an `Api` using a `Http.addGroup` combinator which merges endpoints from the group into the api in the type-safe manner while preserving group names for each endpoint.

-Right now, the only purpose of this information is to be able to generate tags for the OpenApi specification.
+This enables separability of concers for big APIs and provides information for generation of tags for the OpenApi specification.

 ```typescript
 import * as Http from "effect-http";